tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 anonymity set are indistinguishable from one another.
 Moreover, it should achieve this goal without affecting any existing security properties of TLS 1.3.
 See {{goals}} for more details about the ECH security and privacy goals.

+### Misconfiguration and Deployment Concerns {#misconfiguration}

+It is possible for ECH advertisements and servers to become inconsistent.
+This may occur, for instance, from DNS misconfiguration, caching issues, or an incomplete rollout in a multi-server deployment.
+This may also occur if a server loses its ECH keys, or if a deployment of ECH must be rolled back on the server.
+Whatever the cause, there are two main consequences:

+* The server has ECH configured but the client has an ECH configuration with a key not known to the server.

+* The server has ECH configured but the client has a ECH configuration and so is attempting ECH.

+In either case, the server will not be able to decrypt the ClientHelloInner.
+ECH includes a retry mechanism that allows the server to repair these inconsistencies, as described in this section.

+As described above, the client-facing server must be the origin server for at least one domain, the "public name", and must have a valid certificate containing that name.
+The ECH configuration contains the public name, so the client knows it at the time it tries to create the TLS connection.

+If the client-facing server is unable to decrypt the ClientHelloInner field, then it instead terminates the TLS connection with the certificate and private key corresponding to that name (see
+{{rejected-ech}}.

+* If the server supports ECH but not with the key the client used, the server's handshake will contain the correct key, in which case the client can retry ECH with the new key.

+* If the server does not understand the "encrypted_client_hello" extension at all, it will ignore it as required by
+  {{Section 4.1.2 of RFC8446}}, in which case the client can retry the connection without ECH.

+Note that the security of this mechanism depends on the server actually being able to complete the handshake using a valid certificate for the public name.
+An attacker without such a certificate will not be able to use this retry mechanism to recover the actual SNI value.

 # Encrypted ClientHello Configuration {#ech-configuration}